Female education: Islamic countries

 Women in Islam played an important role in the foundations of many educational institutions, such as Fatima al-Fihri's founding of the mosque of Al Karaouine, from which in later centuries developed what some consider the oldest existing, continually operating educational institution in the world according to UNESCO and Guinness World Records, in 859.
 This continued through to the Ayyubid dynasty in the 12th and 13th centuries, when 160 mosques (places of worship) and madrasas (places of education) were established in Damascus, 26 of which were funded by women through the Waqf (charitable trust or trust law) system.
 Half of all the royal patrons for these institutions were also women.

 According to the Sunni scholar Ibn Asakir, in the 12th century, there were opportunities for female education in the mediaeval Islamic world.
 Asakir wrote that women should study, earn ijazahs (academic degrees), and qualify as scholars and teachers.
 This was especially the case for learned and scholarly families, who wanted to ensure the highest possible education for both their sons and daughters.
 Ibn Asakir himself had studied under 80 different female teachers in his time.
 According to a hadith collected in the Saḥih of al-Bukhārī, the women of Medina who aided Muhammad were notable for not letting social mores restrain their education in religious knowledge.
+Further, In the 15th century, al-Sakhawi dedicated an entire volume of his biographical dictionary to female scholars, documenting information on 1,075 of them.

 While it was unusual for females to enroll as students in formal classes, it was common for women to attend informal lectures and study sessions at mosques, madrasas, and other public places.
 While there were no legal restrictions on female education, some men, such as Muhammad ibn al-Hajj (d.
-1336), did not approve of this practice and were appalled at the behaviour of some women who informally audited lectures in his time.
+1336), did not approve of this practice and were appalled at the behavior of some women who informally audited lectures in his time.